Byproduct/iPad-Air-as-Shelly-sensor-display/README.md

 Copy this font to the same folder and rename it to "MyriadProRegular.otf"
 * https://www.fontpalace.com/font-details/myriadpro-regular/

-Put this script on a server and set it to run every 10 minutes or so.
+Put the contents of this script on a server and set sensors.py to run every 10 minutes or so.

 Point your tablet's browser to the generated sensors.html file.
 * The page will automatically refresh every 10 minutes.
 Can be adjusted in template.html.